Nevada CCW Questions

 As for the number of rounds you’ll need, for handguns with capacities of (6) rounds or greater you must fire 30 rounds at three distances: 3, 5, and 7 yards.

-For handguns with capacities of less than (6) rounds, you must fire 25 rounds at three distances.
+For handguns with capacities of less than (6) rounds, you must fire 25 rounds at those distances.

 Firearms Qualification Detail

-A total of 30 rounds for 6 shot or larger capacity and 25 rounds for 5 shot capacity must be fired.
+A total of 30 rounds for 6- shot or larger capacity and 25 rounds for 5-shot capacity must be fired to qualify.
 Firearms with less than a 5 shot capacity will have to be reloaded at each stage to comply with the 5 shot capacity standards.
 A minimum score of 70% is required to pass, and shall be indicated on the certificate as “Pass/Fail” only.
 A humanoid style target such as the B27, B21 or FBI Q shall be used.

 - 3 yards, 6 rounds, no time limit